AlisterMoral/Calculator/README.md

 then adding event listeners on the button.

 I noticed that multiple calcule was not handeling by the calculator so i rework the code to make multiple operation to work such as 12 + 7 - 5 * 3 = should be 42 !

+Updating the code, now we can type digits and operator with the keyboard